Spring 2020 tutor applications are closed.

 Tutors offer support on general concepts, practice problems, and theories in the computer science intro classes for ALL students.
 Tutors do not offer support on specific project or homework questions.

 The form will give you access to a Google Calendar to sign-up for 1:1 appointments.
 Guided Study Sessions are group tutoring opportunities for each class.
 They are held twice a week for 1 hour in IRB 1104.
-Fall 2019 Guided Study Session times for each class are listed below:
+Spring 2020 Guided Study Session times for each class are listed below:

 The general flyer for Tutoring can be found here.
-A flyer with GSS times can be found here.
+A flyer with Fall 2019 GSS times can be found here.

 Peer Mentoring Program